-Output 2: High quality adjudicative decisions that are substantively and procedurally correct and create consistent jurisprudence in consumer, credit and debt intervention matters
+Output 2: High quality adjudicative decisions that are substantively and procedurally correct and create consistent jurisprudence in consumer, credit and debt intervention matters.

-Indicator Title 5 Number of cases overturned on review in the High Court Definition Rulings made by the Tribunal which were brought to the High Court on Appeal Source of Data Tribunal Rulings/Judgements lodged of Appeal with the High Court Method of Calculation Number of Tribunal Judgements overturned by the High Court Means of verification Judgements issued by High Court Assumptions Tribunal members provided Judgements based on informed decisions Calculation type Cumulative (year-end) Reporting cycle Annual Desired performance Zero cases overturned on review at Supreme Court.
+Indicator Title 4 Number of cases overturned on review in the High Court Definition Rulings made by the Tribunal which were brought to the High Court on Appeal Source of Data Tribunal Rulings/Judgements lodged of Appeal with the High Court Method of Calculation Number of Tribunal Judgements overturned by the High Court Means of verification Judgements issued by High Court Assumptions Tribunal members provided Judgements based on informed decisions Calculation type Cumulative (year-end) Reporting cycle Annual Disaggregation of beneficiaries Not Applicable (where applicable) Spatial transformation Not Applicable (where applicable) Desired performance Zero cases overturned on review at Supreme Court.
 Indicator responsibility Registrar and Tribunal Members.